frontend-collective/react-sortable-tree/README.md

 # Starts a webpack dev server that hosts a demo page with the component.
 # It uses react-hot-loader so changes are reflected on save.
 npm start

+# This script will start a webpack dev server for the external nodes demo.
+npm run external-nodes-demo

 # Lints the code with eslint and my custom rules.
 npm run lint